-We have two addiction treatment centers, one in Burbank and one in Northridge, where we provide comprehensive recovery support for adults and adolescents in Porter Ranch, Granada Hills, Montrose, Toluca Lake, Glendale, and all of the surrounding areas.
+We have an addiction treatment center in Northridge, where we provide comprehensive recovery support for adults and adolescents in Porter Ranch, Granada Hills, Montrose, Toluca Lake, Glendale, and all of the surrounding areas.
 Learn more about our special programs for CSUN students and first responders, as well as how we can design the right recovery program for you.

 “Miracles in Action provides a warm, loving, and family feel to the recovery process.
 I can say that I am very fortunate to have witnessed the miracles that take place here.
 The management and clients' past and present continue to make this place a success.
 Thank you Miracles in Action for all that you do. ”- A.M.